hdlugas/etsy_shop_scraper/README.md

 # etsy_shop_scraper
 This repo contains a script that scrapes Etsy shops using Beautiful Soup and another script which further processes the data.
+The 'shop_scraper.py' script can be easily modified to gather data on different types of Etsy shops.
+The 'processing.py' script is specific to a project for a class, so it will probably not be very useful for your purposes.

 The script 'shop_scraper.py':
 1. inputs i) a keyword that is searched in the Etsy shop search engine and ii) the total number of pages (each page has 10 shops, at least as of 11/2022) to be scraped.